How do mourning memories work?

 Despite this, this is not the only option, and there are other possibilities to honor the deceased.
 See some.

 During the wake, some companies allow other types of tributes to made – and one of them is musical, with a team of musicians playing live some songs chosen by the family.

-This tribute can be quite impressive for the deceased who had a special connection with music, helping to soften the atmosphere and also remember the favorite songs of those who left.
+This tribute can be quite impressive for the deceased who had a special attachment with music, helping to soften the atmosphere and also remember the favorite songs of those who left.

-You can write a personalized speech, recalling the memory, and personality the one who left.
+You can write a personalized speech, recalling the memory and personality of the one who left.
 Take advantage of this moment to say goodbye in the way you think is best, saying a few last words (that sometimes the sudden death prevented you from speaking).

 Rain of petals

 This option is usually used at the end of the funeral or during the funeral and is a symbolic and very cool way to make this moment even more special and beautiful.